frec3044/git-quarto-intro/assignment/instructions.md

 1. Test that you have Git on your computer.
 In Rstudio, find the "Terminal" tab (likely bottom right panel, second tab) and type `git`.
 If text that looks like help information appears that means that you have git on your computer.
 If not, then follow the instructions [here](https://happygitwithr.com/install-git.html) to installing Git.

 2. Create a GitHub user account at <https://github.com>, if you don't already have one.
 [Here is advice about choosing a user name](https://happygitwithr.com/github-acct.html#username-advice), because choosing a good user name is critical.
-Please email me your user name so I can associate it with your name in the grade book.
-You are not required to use your university email or an identifying username if you do not want to.
+You are *not* required to use your university email or an identifying username if you do not want to.

 3. Go to Rstudio and install the `usethis` package.